abhilashreddyy/NLP_project/PITCHME.md

 +++
 ###Pseudo Code
 * Reading from excel file .
-  * Initally checking dimensions of file .
+  * Initially checking dimensions of file .
   * read entire file column wise .
 * Send async request to cloud services .
-  * cloud services returns objects of sentiment,keywords,topics
+  * cloud services returns objects of sentiment, keywords, topics
 * Generate Word cloud .
-  * Uisng keywords nad topic
+  * Using keywords and topic
-* Generate piechart .
+* Generate pie chart .
   * count positive negative and neutral sentences
-  * project them on piechart
+  * project them on pie chart
 +++
-* appends sentimet and keyword info to excel file .
+* appends sentiment and keyword info to excel file .
 * create a csv file with most relevant sentences for a set of keywords

 ---